OWASP/www-project-developer-guide/draft/09-training-education/01-vulnerable-apps/02-webgoat.md

 * Practical learning how to exploit web applications
 * Ready made target during talks and demonstration on penetration testing
 * Evaluating dynamic application security testing (DAST) tools; they should identify the known vulnerabilities
-* Practising penetration testing skills
+* Practicing penetration testing skills
 * and there will be more

 #### How to use WebGoat